varungohil/Generalizing-Lottery-Tickets/README.md

 ### Using train.py
 Mandatory arguments:
 - --architecture : To specify the neural network architecture (vgg19 and resnet50)
-- --dataset      : The dataset to train on (cifar10, cifar100, fashionmnist, svhn)
+- --dataset      : The dataset to train on (cifar10, cifar100, fashionmnist, svhn, cifar10a, cifar10b)
 Optional arguments:
 - --batch-size : To set the batch size while training
 - --optimizer  : The optimizer to use for training (sgd and adam). sgd used by default